Blananas2/ktane-blanets/README.md

 \*Not to scale, or realistic in any other manner to be honest.

 Credits:
-- Original Concept by Blan
+- Original Concept and Models by Blan
-- Models by Blan
+- Help with manuals by tandyCake and Luminosity Tim
 - TP Support for Mars written by TasThiluna
 - TP Support for other planets written by tandyCake
 ---